brooklynrail/brooklynrail-platform/content/events/2020/06/max-hollein-with-phong-bui.md

 title: Max Hollein with Phong Bui
 summary: Director of the Metropolitan Museum of Art, Max Hollein will discuss the role of the art museum in the context of our new social reality with Phong Bui publisher of the Brooklyn Rail.
-We will conclude this event with a reading from poet Sophie Robinson.
 date: 2020-06-25 13:00:00 -0500
 end_date: 2020-06-25 14:00:00 -0500
 series: 72